What is the maximum number of students I can bring?

 What ages do you cater for?

-Each experience is available to specified Year groups – please see the relevant visit description for details.
-Unfortunately we cannot offer places to students of other Years because of the limited number of places available which are always over-subscribed.
+Bookings are open to school ages 5-18 and ages 5-19 for SEND groups.
+Unfortunately, we cannot offer places to groups older than Year 13 because of the limited number of places available which are always over-subscribed.

 Can we bring a group of university/PGCE/adult students?

-University and adult groups should contact our Parliamentary Outreach team on 020 7219 1650 or your local MP who can apply for a tour permit.
+University and adult groups should contact us on 020 7219 1650 or your local MP.
 Find the name of your local MP.
-Citizenship PGCE students should contact the Education Outreach team
+Citizenship PGCE students should email firstname.lastname@example.org.

 What happens if we are late?

-Please telephone our bookings line as soon as possible on 020 7219 4496 and indicate when you expect to arrive.
+Please telephone us as soon as possible on 020 7219 4496 and indicate when you expect to arrive.
 The visit will still finish at the published time but we will adapt the programme to include as much as possible within the time slot.
 Unfortunately, we are unable to be flexible with end times due to the popularity of the programme.

 Can we eat our lunch in Parliament?